AzureAD/microsoft-authentication-library-for-objc/README.md

 ### Using Carthage

 We use [Carthage](https://github.com/Carthage/Carthage) for package management during the preview period of MSAL.
-This package manager integrates very nicely with XCode while maintaining our ability to make changes to the library.
+This package manager integrates nicely with XCode while maintaining our ability to make changes to the library.
 The sample is set up to use Carthage.

 ##### If you're building for iOS, tvOS, or watchOS